Analyzing the scale of Trump’s federal layoffs in his first 100 days

 CNN also found that federal government layoffs outpaced any other US industry — including in retail and technology — in the first quarter of 2025.

-CNN’s analysis suggests at least 121,000 federal employees have been laid off so far this year, however, that number could be even higher, according to Challenger, Gray & Christmas Inc., a global outplacement and executive coaching firm.
+CNN’s analysis suggests at least 121,000 federal employees have been fired or targeted so far this year, however, that number could be even higher, according to Challenger, Gray & Christmas Inc., a global outplacement and executive coaching firm.

 While the full scope of federal workforce cuts under the new administration is uncertain, the long-term effects of the downsizing efforts that have already taken place, on both services and the people they serve, will be felt for years to come.